lesleyzhao/Bus_Delays_Analysis/README.md

 # 🚌 Bus Delays Analysis in NYC

-This is the README file for executing and exanimating the code for Bus Delay Analysis.
+This is the README file for executing and exanimating the code for Bus Delay Analysis in HDFS using .scala code files

 ### Directories: